Kenn Reef: General

 Kenn Reef is a remotely situated reef in the south eastern waters of the Coral Sea, it lies approximately 100 km northeast from Bird Islet part of the Wreck Reefs and 140 km southeast from the Frederick Reefs; the Bellona Reefs of New Caledonia are located a further 277 km to the east, with the Australian mainland being located over 500 km to the southwest.

 Kenn Reef is part of a submerged continental block, called the Kenn Plateau.
 The Kenn Plateau lies off the north eastern Australian coast and is a region characterised by a series of prominent, bathymetric troughs and marginal plateaux.
 And is submerged by 1000 m to over 3000 m of water.
-The Kenn Plateau, covers around 100,000 km^{2}, an area larger than the Tasmanian landmass.
+The Kenn Plateau, covers around 100000 km2, an area larger than the Tasmanian landmass.

 Various islands and reefs, whose origin is thought to be related to the Tasmantid Seamount Chain, lie along the western margin of the Kenn Plateau and include the well known Kenn Reef and Bird and Cato Island.